MK-IT/gatsby-theme-password-protect/README.md

 Blocks complete access to your site to visitors without a password.
 After setting this theme, all access to your site will be blocked unless a visitor enters the password you set.

 - High-level protection for all pages within your site
-- Browser session-based password persistance via cookie
+- Browser-session-based password persistance via cookie
 - Configurable password
-- Supports custom password-prompt page through [Shadowing](https://www.gatsbyjs.org/docs/themes/shadowing)
+- Support for custom password-prompt page through [Shadowing](https://www.gatsbyjs.org/docs/themes/shadowing)
+- Support for robot-friendly URL-encoded password query parameter
 - Easy to use

 ## Install